 Prior to joining SDDirect, Jennifer worked as Co-ordinator for the Bupa UK Foundation where she managed a portfolio of 52 grant recipients worth £1.4m across the UK.
 Prior to that, she spent time at Plan International UK conducting research for the Girls’ Rights and Youth Team, contributing valuable knowledge and information to a high-profile campaign.
 Jennifer also spent time at Street Child UK, a charity that aims to create educational opportunity for some of the most vulnerable children in Africa and Asia, working on one of its largest fundraising events in Nepal.

-Jennifer also has experience consulting on the operation and implementation of WASH programs in Western Africa for a London-based organisation as well as in corporate social responsibility (CSR) with a large UK based corporate where she revised and further aligned their Sustainabilities Agenda with the Sustainable Development Goals and the 2030 Development Agenda.
+Jennifer also has experience consulting on the operation and implementation of WASH programs in Western Africa for a London-based organisation as well as in corporate social responsibility (CSR) with a large UK-based corporate where she revised and further aligned their Sustainabilities Agenda with the 2030 Development Agenda and the UN Global Compact for Business.
 Before moving to the UK, Jennifer worked as a research assistant for Public Health Ontario, a Crown corporation of Canada aiming to reduce inequities in health.

-Jennifer holds a BA in Political Science and International Development with a concentration in Economic Development and Living Standards from McGill University in Canada and an MSc in Development Studies from The School of Oriental and African Studies, University of London.
+Jennifer holds a BA in Political Science and International Development with a concentration in Economic Development and Livelihoods from McGill University in Canada and an MSc in Development Studies with a concentration in aid effectiveness from The School of Oriental and African Studies (SOAS), University of London.

 She is an avid traveller, sports enthusiast, foodie and lover of live music.